ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

 Performance Measurement and Analysis Tool (CrayPat) set.
-CrayPat-lite provides basic performance analysis information automatically, with a minimum of user interaction, and yet offers information useful to users wishing to explore a program's behavior further using the full CrayPat tool set.
+CrayPat-lite provides basic performance analysis information automatically, with a minimum of user interaction, and yet offers information useful to users wishing to explore a program's behaviour further using the full CrayPat tool set.

-To use CrayPat-lite you only need to make sure that the base CrayPat perftools-base module has been loaded, an instrumentation module can then be loaded for further experimentation.
+To use CrayPat-lite you only need to make sure that the base CrayPat `perftools-base` module has been loaded, an instrumentation module can then be loaded for further experimentation.

 ### How to use CrayPat-lite